The California Supreme Court has upheld the ban on gay marriage in California.

 Thanks, Rush.

-Because I think that attacking Sotomayor uh directly is going to make the Republicans look as the bad guys rather than proactively taking a step to explain why Article 5 of the Constitution should be the only means to amend the Constitution rather than a judicial fiat.
+Because I think that attacking Sotomayor directly is going to make the Republicans look as the bad guys rather than proactively taking a step to explain why Article 5 of the Constitution should be the only means to amend the Constitution rather than a judicial fiat.

 And I want to know what you think about that.

-Well, you know, you're asking me two things.
+Well, you're asking me two things.

-Should the Republican Party oppose Sonia Sotomayor, and I will restate what I said in the first hour.
+And I will restate what I said in the first hour.

 And isn't that really what we're interested in having happen?